About the HEARD Study

 Developing Recommendations to Improve Care

-Through collaboration with caregivers, policymakers, and experts in hospice and dementia, the project will generate a prioritized set of recommendations for improving end-of-life care in hospice.
-Building on the insights gathered from aims 1 and 2, this aim will ensure that the proposed recommendations are informed by both the lived experiences of affected individuals and the systemic challenges identified within hospice organizations.
-The goal is to bridge the gap between current practices and the needs of people with dementia and their caregivers.
+Through collaboration with caregivers, policy makers, and experts in hospice and dementia, the project will generate a prioritized set of recommendations for improving hospice care.
+Building on the insights gathered from aims 1 and 2, this aim will ensure that the proposed recommendations are informed by both the lived experiences of the affected communities and the systemic challenges identified within hospice organizations.
+The goal is to bridge the gap between current practices and the diverse needs of people with dementia and their caregivers focused on underrepresented communities.